Core beliefs

 What are core beliefs?

 Classical NVC has no remedy for core beliefs.
-We can make observations, connect with our feelings, identify our needs and formulate strategies to meet them (requests) without even getting close to the problem.
+We can make observations, connect with our feelings, identify our needs and formulate strategies to meet them (‘requests’) till the cows come home, without even getting close to the problem.
 Tomorrow or next week, the same or a similar situation will upset us in the same way.
-The problem is that our behaviour pattern is no longer driven by the needs of the present situation, but directly by our belief system, and only indirectly by the needs of the young child when s/he originally adopted the belief.
+The problem is that our behavioural responses are no longer being driven by the needs of the present situation, as NVC theory teaches, but directly by our belief system, and only indirectly by the needs of the younger self when s/he originally adopted the belief many years ago.

 There’s no marker for thoughts and beliefs in the basic NVC process.
 However, with a few tweaks and by combining them with other self-enquiry processes, the elements of NVC can indeed be used to create a very effective process for actually transforming core beliefs.
-At the heart of this process we still find human needs, but there are two distinct sets of needs to consider and to reconcile: those which we were attempting to meet when the core belief was adopted and those which the belief would come to frustrate.
+At the heart of this process we still find human needs, but there are two distinct sets of needs to consider and to reconcile: those which we were attempting to meet when the core belief was first adopted, and those which the belief would come to frustrate and are therefore highlighted in the present.

-Having worked with many people’s core beliefs, I have tentatively identified four key types:
+Having worked with many people’s core beliefs, I have tentatively identified four distinct groups:

 (1) INADEQUACY: “I’m not good enough” / “I’m not attractive/ worthy / lovable / deserving / etc”